 These sales are almost always “Sold As Is” and all sales are final once the transaction is complete.

 I know it sounds funny, but people actually list their stuff for sale on YT.
 We listed our van there and have had many inquiries.
 We also found our 2nd bus there, but sadly it sold before we could get it.

 This is sometimes a hit-or-miss situation, but it is definitely worth a shot when you are looking for a specific bus.

 The problem with salvage yards is that they are individually owned and operated.
-It is no different that finding a bus for sale in a local newspaper classified ad.
+It is no different than finding a bus for sale in a local newspaper classified ad.

 M&M Auto Salvage is where we purchased our first bus.
 M&M is located in Ruckersville, Va, and usually has a few dozen busses for sale along with bus parts.

 We found out about M&M through searching on Ebay.
 It was a bus we did not want, but it had a lot of info in the listing and a link to a google spreadsheet.
 That spreadsheet had our future bus on it!